 All orders currently qualify for free shipping, and there’s a 30-day risk-free trial to test the system.
 For more information on other GetSafe plans, check out my GetSafe pricing and plans page.

 Overall, GetSafe is an easy-to-install system that is user-friendly, durable, and high-quality.
 With three plans to choose from, with affordable monthly pricing, you can have peace of mind knowing help is just a call away.

-Similar to the Philips Lifeline medical alert system, which provides two-way voice communication, GetSafe also helps users get immediate assistance with the touch of a button or a voice command.
+Similar to the Lifeline medical alert system, which provides two-way voice communication, GetSafe also helps users get immediate assistance with the touch of a button or a voice command.